-For years, I’d heard from my more well traveled friends that Georgia was the place to be: it was cheap, had delicious food and wine, incredible hikes and mountain scenery, and was devoid of huge numbers of tourists.
+For years, I’d heard from my more well-traveled friends that Georgia was the place to be; it’s cheap, has delicious food and wine, incredible hikes and mountain scenery, and is devoid of huge numbers of tourists.

 When I finally traveled around Georgia, I found they were right.
 I loved Georgia.
 It was better than I thought it could possibly be.

-From ancient monasteries to vineyards to tiny mountain towns to the Black Sea beaches and wonderful day hikes, Georgia has it all — without the prices or crowds of Europe.
-The capital, Tbilisi, known for the diverse architecture and maze-like cobblestone streets, has a hip art and robust foodie scene.
+From ancient monasteries to vineyards to tiny mountain towns to the Black Sea beaches, Georgia has it all — without the prices or crowds of Europe.
+The capital, Tbilisi, known for its diverse architecture and maze-like cobblestone streets, has a hip art and robust foodie scene.
 (I loved Tbilisi so much I extended my time there.)

 Table of Contents

 Top 5 Things to See and Do in Georgia

 Tbilisi, the capital of Georgia, is incredible.
 Its cobblestoned old town has ancient streets, beautiful buildings, and thermal baths.
 Its modern district is filled with old Soviet buildings turned into co-working and art spaces.
 It’s a fun, youthful, energetic city.
 Stay awhile.

 Batumi is the country’s famous Black Sea resort and port city, with a beautiful waterfront promenade, parks, and beaches.
 The towering Alphabetic Tower, adorned with Georgian script, has a seaside observation deck at the top (10 GEL).
 The old town district is lined with renovated 19th-century buildings.